yaronma/riddles-maxrect/docs/solution.md

 ![Image of Problem](../images/bf2-1.png)

 ### Description of Algorithm:
+Build a vector of all the horizontal edges.
-Build a vector of all the horizonla edges.
+Build a vector of all the vertical edges.

-Create an empty list of points (each point have x and y coordinates)
+For every horizontal edge build the extended edge and add all the intercepting vertical edges (create the 'virtual' points)

 Go over all the horizontal edges and for each edge:
 Add the two edge points to the list of points build the extended edge (the 'l' will be 0 and the 'r' will be the containers' 'r') add all intersecting points of the current extended edge with the previously processed edge to the list of points

-// Find the largest rectangle the the next point is it's upper-left corner For each point in the list of points:
+// Find the largest possible rectangle the the next point is it's upper-left corner For each point in the list of points:
+* For all the points on the same edge with higer Y coordinates value
-Start with the X axis of the point
+* Start with the X axis of the point